 For additional security, the passwords were taken as input in user:password pairs do not support plain text passwords; only hashed passwords are supported.
 MD5, SHA1, Crypt, and BCrypt hashing algorithms are supported — we recommend using MD5 and BCrypt.

 The following configuration needs to be set up in Presto to enable file-based authentication:

-- config.properties needs to configure FILE as the authentication type and provide the location of the file that contains all valid pairs of user:password.
+- config.properties need to configure FILE as the authentication type and provide the location of the file that contains all valid pairs of the user:password.
 For example, the following goes into config.properties:

 - The password file, which has pairs of user:password, e.g.: